inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 !!! tip "Tip: Messy service layer?"

-    If you service layer code looks messy, you may need to work on your data access layer.
+    If your service layer code looks messy, you may need to work on your data access layer.

     A typical example is the service layer doing data-wrangling with